 The Academy of Finland is a governmental funding body for scientific research in Finland.

-The Academy of Finland is currently founding six research projects concerning Chinese law, organized by the member institutions:
+The Academy of Finland founded six research projects concerning Chinese law, organized by the member institutions:

 - “Climate Change Mitigation and Energy Efficiency Legislation, Finland/EU–China” led by Professor Ari Ekroos (University of Helsinki)

 - “Arctic Law and Governance in People’s Republic of China and in Finland” led by Professor Timo Koivurova (University of Lapland)

 - “Legal Transplant for Innovation and Creativity: A Sino-Finnish Comparative Study on the Governance of Intellectual Property (TranSIP)” led by Researcher Na Ri Lee (consortium leader, Hanken School of Economics) and Professor Niklas Bruun (University of Helsinki):